mowat27/reloadable-app/README.md

 ## Emacs Users

-This is copied from Malcolm Sparks' [jig]("https://github.com/juxt/jig") library documentation
+*Note that this is copied directly from Malcolm Sparks' [jig](https://github.com/juxt/jig) library documentation*

 You should find yourself typing `(reset)` rather a lot, and soon even that becomes burdensome.
 Here's some Emacs code you can paste into